 Welcome to the Ethan Allen Homestead Museum

 Just north of downtown Burlington, the Ethan Allen Homestead marks the last residence of Ethan Allen, hero of the American Revolution and key founder of Vermont.
-In addition to the historic 1785 Allen house, the museum operates as a cultural center celebrating the history of all who have called the Intervale area home over the centuries.
+In addition to the historic 1785 Allen house, the museum operates as a cultural center celebrating the history of all who have called the Winooski intervale home over the centuries.

 A view of the Ethan Allen Homestead in Burlington, VT